kellencataldo/tcpip_assembler/README.md

 To sort the connections I am using a pretty straightforwards bubblesort algorithm.
 Bubble sort works very well on nearly sorted data sets which is useful since the packets will almost always be in the correct sequence order.

+Also, if you are wondering why there are so many bitwise comparisons between what seem like random integers, these are checking flags set by either the user of the IP header.
+One of my professors was not a fan of preprocessor directives and I guess that stuck with me.

 IPV6 support has not been added yet, although it should not be too hard of a process to implement.
 IPv6 packets are often encapsulated under IPv4 so as to path through IPv4 only networks.
 This process is called a 6to4 transmission.
 If the packet has reached the end system, the encapsulation will be dropped.
 If not, the IPv6 packet will remain encapsulated with a protocol of type 41.
 If you are interested in examining this feature yourself, I suggest using structure templates to sort between IPv4 packets, IPv6 packets, and encapsulated IPv6 packets.